-Bard’s Ride on Saturday September 14th was a huge success in stunning sunshine!
+Remembering Bard’s Ride 2019 which was a huge success in stunning sunshine …

 First finishers in the 40-mile challenge were Oscar Manville-Hales (23) 2 hours 12 minutes and Ben Venables (56) from Lower Brailes 2 hours 14 minutes.

 “We are thrilled with the success of our first Bard’s Ride, raising essential funds to preserve the rich heritage of church buildings for future generations.
-Cyclists travelled from as far as London, Bristol, Leicestershire and Wales to take part, many promising to return for next year’s event – make a note of the date: Saturday 12 September 2020,” said James Kerr, Trustee of Warwickshire and Coventry Historic Churches Trust (WCHCT)
+Cyclists travelled from as far as London, Bristol, Leicestershire and Wales to take part, many promising to return for the next Bard’s Ride” said James Kerr, Trustee of Warwickshire and Coventry Historic Churches Trust (WCHCT)

 As Judi Dench, Patron of W&CHCT says,